mrzzy/ntu-sc1015/README.md

 Since food was mentioned as a common word, it seems many of these businesses are food establishments.
 This claim will be further explored in the later sections.

-## Question 4: Does the category of the business affect whether it will remain open or closed?
+## Question 4: Does the Category of the Business Affect Whether it will Remain Open?

 There are a total of `1312` different unique categories in the dataset and each business is tag with multiple different categories.
 It is too complicated to analyze each categories, so we would want to scale down the categories into simpler main categories for easier analysis.